-Acting on behalf of the Marietta police department officers or Georgia State Patrol officers who issued a traffic ticket or made a DUI arrest, Mr. Donovan and his prosecution team will investigate your misdemeanor DUI charges (or other criminal offense), conduct a criminal record check on you, review any breathalyzer test, taken after arrest that shows BAC levels, or investigate any blood test results (for DUI drugs or DUI-alcohol, or both) from the GBI.
+Acting on behalf of the Marietta police department officers or Georgia State Patrol officers who issued a traffic ticket or made a DUI arrest, Mr. Donovan and his prosecution team will investigate your misdemeanor DUI charges (or other criminal offense), conduct a criminal record check on you, review any breathalyzer test, taken after an arrest that shows BAC levels, or investigates any blood test results (for DUI drugs or DUI-alcohol, or both) from the GBI.

 First, after being hired, our experienced criminal defense attorneys will file many motions on your behalf.
-We will take care of any implied consent law issues with your Georgia driver’s license, if the case is a DUI.
+We will take care of any implied consent law issues with your Georgia driver’s license if the case is a DUI.

-One common type of criminal law pleading our DUI defense lawyers routinely file for our Marietta clients is a discovery motion, when your criminal attorney requests copies of all evidentiary material contained in the Prosecutor’s file.
+One common type of criminal law pleading our DUI defense lawyers routinely file for our Marietta clients is a discovery motion when your criminal attorney requests copies of all evidentiary material contained in the Prosecutor’s file.
 Additionally, where a breathalyzer test was taken, or an HGN eye test was done incorrectly, we file a motion to suppress DUI evidence that was improperly performed, or had defective field sobriety test instructions, or illegally obtained from our client.

 This method of disposition is helpful if our client lives out of state, or a good distance from the Marietta Court.
 If we can get the DUI reduced to reckless driving, most municipal court judges will allow this to be done in absentia, but not a driving under the influence case.

-Under Georgia law, only two courts that conduct jury trials, and these are the State Courts and Superior Courts within Georgia.
+Under Georgia law, only two courts conduct jury trials, and these are the State Courts and Superior Courts within Georgia.
 If your case proceeds to a jury trial, your case will be moved to the State Court of Cobb County, on any DUI misdemeanor or other traffic offense.
 Any felony charge, such as a serious injury by vehicle GA case goes to the Cobb County Superior Court, located about 150 yards east of the Square in Marietta, with a fairly new building.

 The City of Marietta Municipal Court location is in Downtown Marietta, Georgia.
 Limited free parking spaces are located near the Marietta Municipal Court building.
 However, it is advisable to arrive early to find a free space.

 A short distance from the popular Marietta Square, the Municipal Court of Marietta is located at 240 Lemon Street, Marietta, GA 30060.
-From the Cobb County State Court Building (adjacent to the “Strand Theater”) to the Municipal Court is about the distance of five football fields, or 500 yards.
-The court entrance is off Lemon Street, northeast of the Square, and is the street is marked “Keith School Lane NE”.
+From the Cobb County State Court Building (adjacent to the “Strand Theater”) to the Municipal Court is about the distance of five football fields or 500 yards.
+The court entrance is off Lemon Street, northeast of the Square, and the street is marked “Keith School Lane NE”.

 On older maps, this street was called “Dobbs Street,” and it was eventually closed and renamed over 10 years ago when the City of Marietta outgrew its old building at 205 Lawrence Street, Marietta, GA.